jhonnystene/EscapeGame/enginedocs.md

 The Escape Engine does not have a built-in way of telling the time since the last frame, so adding an FPS limiter is usually needed.

 ## Changelog
+### Version 1.1.1b:
+- Removed unused code and classes left in from v1.0b
 ### Version 1.1b:

  - Added collision functions from Infinity Engine